Council Approved Dropped Kerb Contractors

 The law pertaining to the access states: If you intend to drive a vehicle over the footway into your driveway off a highway, then you will need to make these changes to your access.

 If you do not, you must never drive over the footway.
-If you do so, you are breaking the law and enforcement action may be taken to stop such practice.
+If you do this, you are breaking the law and enforcement action may be taken to stop such practice.

 The pavement may require to be reinforced in front of the property, and in many cases, it may be essential for lampposts, manhole covers and various other street furniture to be relocated.